Wilcza: +48 606 909 009

 This is not standard physiotherapy, but specialized care based on knowledge, experience, and a real understanding of the female body.
 We work on causes, not symptoms, caring for the long-term health and comfort of patients.
 If you are looking for therapy conducted reliably, with respect for intimacy and high clinical standards – you are in the right place.

-consultation + therapy
+consultation + manual therapy

 240 PLN